Js-Mim/sp-demo/index.md

 | Ex.
 10 | <audio controls="1"><source src="https://raw.githubusercontent.com/Js-Mim/sp-demo/master/audio_files/ex10_input.wav"></audio> | <audio controls="1"><source src="https://raw.githubusercontent.com/Js-Mim/sp-demo/master/audio_files/ex10_reference.wav"></audio> | <audio controls="1"><source src="https://raw.githubusercontent.com/Js-Mim/sp-demo/master/audio_files/ex10_estimated.wav"></audio> |

 # Latent Business
 We randomly selected four data-points from the test-subset.
-The selection was based on the loudness of the input and reference sound files.
+The selection was based on the loudness of the input and reference sound files, and covering two successful and two not so successful predictions according to the computed test-error.
 Data-points containing less than -35 dB LUFS, were discarded.
 Those four data-points are served as input to the three models discussed in our paper.
 The following figures illustrate *two* signals:
 1. The output of the **Latent Feature Extractor** sub-module (*extracted*)
 2. The latent signal fed to the **Predictor** sub-module (*fed*).